 After two very impressive full-length releases, the pressure was on Overkill to deliver in a massive way with their third opus: Under The Influence.
 While the album was undoubtedly very popular and spawned the group's biggest hit "Hello From The Gutter", I have never been able to muster more than an indifferent reaction to it's neck-jerking rhythms and mayhem.

-What really atom-bombs Under The Influence are the vocals!
+What really atom-bombs Under The Influence more often than not are surprisingly the vocals.
 Blitz's inflection at this point was no longer the operatic style often used on the first two albums, and not quite the raspy cackle present on most releases thereafter.
 In and of itself this isn't a major gripe, but so many of his vocal lines sound very rushed and atonal.
 The lyrics are generally pretty fun, but many of the songs devolve into just shouting the chorus ad-nauseam.
-The infamous Overkill "nebulous mass of filler" is present yet again, accounting for about half of the tracks.
-There are moments of near brilliance, but it is almost always counterpointed by poor decisions.
+The now-infamous Overkill "nebulous mass of filler" is present for the first time, accounting for about half of the tracks.
+There are certainly moments of near brilliance, but they are almost always counterpointed by poor decisions.
 For example, "Brainfade" has an awesome breakdown about halfway in, but the sound clip laid over it ruins the mood.
-I will admit that I always have a soft spot for "Never Say Never" and the big hit "Hello From The Gutter".
+I will admit that I always have a soft spot for "Never Say Never" and the big hit "Hello from the Gutter".
 These two tracks work, discounting the negative attributes of the production.

 Overkill's iconic 3rd album is quite a curious beast, being both the one that introduced the metal world to one of the most recognizable mascots of the 80s after Iron Maiden's own Eddie, and also one that is generally treated as the weakest of their 80s offerings.
 While there is a general accuracy to the notion that the 2 albums that preceded this one and the one immediately following it were superior, the gap is not quite as wide as generally believed, and is more of a matter of being overloaded with differing material than a lack of actual memorable songwriting.
 Likewise, this album contains some elements of what would later become Overkill's standardized sound post-1993, but for the most part it reaches back about as much as it does forward, and thus it doesn't share the same level of stylistic similarity that "Horrorscope" does with the modern thrash character that tended to dominate Overkill's post-80s sound.